 - The price that's competitive in the market.

-Depending on the type of business and its offerings, it might prioritize one of the factors over the others.
+Depending on the type of business you own and the offerings you sell, you might prioritize one of these factors over the others.
 The average selling price of a product can act as a summary of all these factors to help you determine the price you should assign your product.